 Path of the Gods (Sentiero degli Dei)

-If you’re someone of a fair fitness level or you’re looking for a challenge while surrounded by the abundant beauty of Positano’s verdant hills, mountains, and crisp blue sea, one of the best things to do with 2 days in Positano, is to embark on a hike through the Path of The Gods.
+If you’re someone of a fair fitness level or you’re looking for a challenge while surrounded by the abundant beauty of Positano’s verdant hills, mountains, and crisp blue sea, one of the best things to do with 2 days, is to embark on a hike through the Path of The Gods.

 To reach the trail from Positano, I recommend first taking a bus from Piazza dei Mulini to the town of Nocelle (30 minutes away).